Crisis-hit NatWest picks Haythornthwaite as chairman | Technology

 "First and foremost, NatWest needs to rebuild the trust of customers, investors, and the regulator – as we often find, trust is hard to build and easy to lose," said Matt Britzman, equity analyst at investment platform Hargreaves Lansdown.
 Haythornthwaite chaired payments company Mastercard for 14 years before taking on the same role at British online supermarket Ocado in May 2021.

-NatWest said in its statement that Haythornthwaite would step down from several roles, including as a director at software company Globant, but made no mention of his role at Ocado.
-Ocado published a statement on Wednesday afternoon noting Haythornthwaite's appointment at NatWest, but provided no further comment on his role at Ocado.
-Ocado was not immediately available to answer questions.
+NatWest said in its statement that Haythornthwaite would step down from several roles, including as a director at software company Globant.
+An Ocado spokesperson said Haythornthwaite would stay on as chair of the company.

 Haythornthwaite will be paid 775,000 pounds a year, the same as his predecessor Davies, NatWest said in a statement.